 - Benchmark met.
-Over 16 distinct campus units worked with WTEC on learning or other developmental activities for student success and retention. - In log of contacts with other instructors and campus units, note partnerships with other campus and community entities, especially events co-hosted as outreach to students. - Collaborate to reapply for grants for WMST lectures, foreign films, and other opportunities to broaden student learning and support. - Meet with library staff each year to stay current re: resources. - Work with the Athletic department to provide study space and help for athletes.
-Meet with Athletic department tutors and share resources as appropriate. - Work with ODS to better serve students with disabilities, and have ODS Director continue to present workshops during tutor training in the Fall. - Participate in staff development and faculty workshops.
-Share information with tutors and colleagues. - Collaborate with Education Department to provide ELL training for faculty and staff.

-As time and resources allow, attend, promote, or otherwise support student activities, other departments on campus, and community events that promote academic excellence, cultural diversity and awareness, and other objectives of the University.
+Over 20 distinct campus units worked with WTEC on learning or other developmental activities for student success and retention.
+There was a fair number of "new" units compared to previous units worked with. - In log of contacts with other instructors and campus units, note partnerships with other campus and community entities, especially events co-hosted as outreach to students. - Collaborate to reapply for grants for WMST lectures, foreign films, and other opportunities to broaden student learning and support. - Meet with library staff each year to stay current on resources. - Work with the Athletic Department to provide study space and help for athletes.
+Meet with Athletic department tutors and share resources as appropriate.
+For Fall 2020, study space at WTEC will not be possible, under CDC guidelines during the COVID-19 epidemic.
+Find alternatives, if possible. - Work with ODS to better serve students with disabilities, and have ODS Director continue to present workshops during tutor training in the Fall. - Participate in more staff development and faculty workshops aimed at more effective online delivery of information and online tutoring.
+Share information with tutors and colleagues. - Collaborate with Education department to provide ELL training for faculty and staff, and/or design, with ENFL and Office of International Programs, our own workshops.
+Deliver these electronically so instructors working from home or elsewhere off campus can use these resources.
+Archive them with the McNeese library. - As time and resources allow, attend, promote, or otherwise support student activities, other departments on campus, and community events that promote academic excellence, cultural

-- Develop understanding of Gen Ed requirements and best practices in general.
+- diversity and awareness, and other objectives of the University.
+Focus on helping students pace themselves and enjoy their college experience. - Develop understanding of Gen Ed requirements and best practices in general.
 Share findings with GAs (who will be teaching) and colleagues.
-Work with IRE and ENFL in support of those aims. - Seek ways to form partnerships with other disciplines on campus (the College of Business, the Counseling Center, e.g.).
+Work with IRE and ENFL in support of those aims. - Seek ways to form partnerships with other disciplines on campus (the College of Business, the Agriculture Department, e.g.). - Hire and train as much as budget allows.
+Train all tutors to meet the specific needs of online tutoring and focus on this while COVID-19 concerns are high.
+Have veteran tutors monitor session notes from new tutors to guide them in their sessions.
+Get feedback from tutors and clients.
+Let department heads know what we are doing to help their students.